De la guerche History, Family Crest & Coats of Arms

-The French name De la guerche has a history dating as far back as the Middle Ages.
+The French name De la guerche has a history dating as far back as the 13th century.
 This history is intrinsically entwined with that region known as Normandy, for it was derived from when the De la guerche family lived in Normandy, at Gueron.

 Early Origins of the De la guerche family

 The surname De la guerche was first found in Normandy (French: Normandie), the former Duchy of Normandy, where they held a family seat at Gueron and were the seigneurie of that area, in the department of Calvados in the arrondissement of Bayou.
 In 1086 Turstin de Giron or Girounde was an under-tenant of Odo, Bishop of Bayou.
 Later, in 1133, Gueron is described as a bravassoria of the Bishop of Bayou.
 They also branched to Grée and Landelle in Brittany.
 This distinguished family were Grand Masters of the Order of St.Jean of Jerusalem in 1231.

 Important Dates for the De la guerche family

 This web page shows only a small excerpt of our De la guerche research.
 Another 108 words (8 lines of text) covering the years 1606, 1698, 1774, 1805, 1810, 1833, 1839, and 1848 are included under the topic Early De la guerche History in all our PDF Extended History products and printed products wherever possible.